zznop/efi-inspector/README.md

 # efi-inspector

+Author: **Brandon Miller (zznop)**

-Binary Ninja plugin for inspecting UEFI firmware images
+_Binary Ninja plugin for inspecting UEFI firmware images_

-# Features

-* Load UEFI firmware flash images containing valid flash descriptors
-   * Apply structures to flash regions, EFI FFS volumes, and EFI FFS files
-   * Enumerate the platform architecture by locating and parsing PEI Core TE
-   * Set entry point and disassemble at reset vector (Intel architectures only)
-* Generate a markdown report of the EFI firmware file system tree
-* Search EFI firmware file system for blobs by GUID
-* Extract EFI files to disk

-# Screenshots
+## Description

+EFI Inspector is a Binary Ninja plugin for inspecting UEFI firmware flash images.
+It is capable of loading UEFI flash dumps and identifying flash regions, Firmware File System (FFS) volumes, and FFS files.
+EFI Inspector facilitates multiple operations to include generating a markdown report on the FFS layout, searching the file system for EFI files by GUID, and extracting EFI files to disk.

 **Load UEFI Flash Image**